NWChemEx/TAMM/CMake_Build_Notes.md

 - brew install gcc openmpi
 - brew install cmake

-On Linux, use the following script to build GCC and OpenMPI from sources if they are not available through a package manager (usually happens when using an older Linux OS).
+On Linux, use the following script to build GCC-6 and OpenMPI/MPICH from sources if they are not available through a package manager (usually happens when using an older Linux OS).
 It can be used on Mac OSX as well:

 ```
 wget http://mirrors-usa.go-parts.com/gcc/releases/gcc-6.3.0/gcc-6.3.0.tar.gz